animeshon/docs/docs/ashen/concepts.md

 title: Concepts
 ---

-## Perceptual Hashing
+## Ashen's Perceptual Hashing
-The Perceptual Hashing algorithm manipulates and elaborates images extrapolating the identifining characteristic using the [MPEG-7 color layout descriptor](https://ieeexplore.ieee.org/document/959135) to generate a `signature` which indenfies the digested image(s).
+Ashen's Perceptual Hashing algorithm manipulates and elaborates images extrapolating the identifining characteristic performing a [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) on the [ MPEG-7 color layout descriptor](https://ieeexplore.ieee.org/document/959135) to generate a `signature` which indenfies the digested image(s).

 Perceptual Hashing do not rely on all the feature of the image but just on it's context, is therefore resilient to crops, edits and alteration of the image itself.